Shantang3/ACE-CPT-Notes/Personal Notes/Chr3-4: Behavior Change & Communication.md

 ![IMG_0999](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/e8772327-a8b9-4912-8438-8af47219e7c5)

 3. Self-efficacy: strongly related to program adoption and maintenance.
-There are 6 sources of it: past performance experience, vicarious experience, verbal persuasion, physiological state appraisals, emotional state and mood appraisals, and/or imaginal experiences.
+There are 6 sources of it: past performance experience (most strongly influence), vicarious experience, verbal persuasion, physiological state appraisals, emotional state and mood appraisals, and/or imaginal experiences.

 4. Decisional Balance: evaluation of pros and cons of adopting and/or maintaining an activity program.